Devices Supported on the Dartmouth Network

 • We do not have the ability to "open" or "forward" ports on the network to your device as you may have done on a home network.
 We also do not support UPnP or DMZ settings on the network.
 The Dartmouth network uses substantially different technology than home networks to allow the scale, speed, and security required on a large campus environment.

-• With the exception of gaming devices (Nintendo, XBox, Playstation), we cannot reconfigure the network to change the NAT Type of your device.
+• With the exception of a workaround that can be applied for gaming devices (Nintendo, XBox, Playstation), we cannot reconfigure the network to change the NAT Type of your device.
 Devices which are incompatible with the NAT technology used on campus can request a Public IP Address and use a wired Ethernet connection.
+Gaming devices can request a Static Gaming IP Address.

 • We do not rate-limit, throttle, or restrict traffic in any way.
 Our goal is to provide the fastest available connection to all users at all times.
 The speeds available on eduroam and Dartmouth Public are the same.
 A wired network connection will provide the most reliable service.